-Store leftover sweet potato crumble bread in an airtight container or tightly wrapped in plastic wrap in the fridge for up to three days.
-You can free the bread for up to three months.
+Store leftover Vegan Orange Cranberry Bread in an airtight container or tightly wrapped in plastic wrap in the fridge for up to three days.
+You can freeze the bread for up to three months.
 To serve, defrost on the counter, then slice and serve at room temperature or heat in the microwave for 10 seconds.

 Gluten Free Orange Cranberry Bread

-This bread is already vegan, but it’s easy to make gluten-free too! simply use Gluten-Free all-purpose flour (I like the blend from Bob’s Red Mil) to replace the regular flour.
-If the batter is too thin, add more flour, 1/4 cup at a time, until it’s thick.
+This bread is already vegan, but it’s easy to make gluten-free too!
+Simply use Gluten-Free all-purpose flour (I like the blend from Bob’s Red Mill) to replace the regular flour.
+If the batter is too thin, add more flour, ¼ cup at a time, until it’s thick.

 1cupAlmond milk(You can use your fave plant-based milk)